Rajan66/PenShop/README.md

 # penboutique

-App for viewing and purchasing luxury pens along with other stationeries.
+App for viewing and purchasing luxury pens along with other stationery.

 ## Getting Started